The New Tomorrow - Overview

-The sequel is ‘more gentle’ in tone, exploring similar themes of a world without adults and all that entails – introducing new and younger characters so that The New Tomorrow is targeted more to a conventional children’s audience rather than favouring a teen market segment with the prime demographic being 8-12 years old.
+The title is not a sequel though and is ‘more gentle’ in tone, exploring similar themes of a world without adults and all that entails – introducing new and younger characters so that The New Tomorrow is targeted more to a conventional children’s audience rather than favouring a teen market segment with the prime demographic being 8-12 years old.
+But it can be enjoyed by the entire family.

 Unfolding against a backdrop of photogenic snow capped mountains and streams, pine forests, rolling valleys and hills, this scenic wilderness is inhabited by tribes of children – reminiscent in many ways to the ancient clans of Scotland.